gis-rpd/rpd-rnaseq/docs/installation.md

 ## 1) Install NextFlow

-Nextflow is available on GIS' aquila.
+Nextflow is available on GIS' aquila through RPD's module setup.
+Contact RPD for more info.

 Should you need to install it anyway, run the following commands: